 The Director of Corporate Governance will maintain registers of declarations of interests and gifts, hospitality, honoraria and sponsorship.
 Appropriate information from these registers will be available upon request.
 Enquiries should be made to the Director of Corporate Governance via email SBU.inquiries@wales.nhs.uk or on 01639 683323.
-A summary of the register for independent members, executive directors and key staff highlighted in section 6.3 will be reported to the Audit Committee annually.
+A summary of the register for independent members and executive directors and highlighted in section 6.3 will be reported to the Audit Committee annually.
+As this information will be made public through the publishing of the papers on the health board's website, declarations of interest from other staff will not be included.